 Just what is Halloween?
 For many, it is only a reason to dress up and be someone else for a night.
-For kids, it’s a chance to collect loads of free candies and chocolates.
+For kids, it’s a chance to collect loads of New York City Wildlife Removal candies and chocolates.
 For business people, it is an yearly money-making machine.
 In fact, Halloween is essentially a holiday so mixed up with historical facts that people perceive it as a night when you wear a costume and be whoever you want to be.
 This is rather fitting, considering that historically, this holiday has had a similar identity crisis.
 Below are four major things you likely did not know about Halloween.

 Rather than January 1, the New Year started on November 1 to the Celts.
 For them, it started at the end of summer harvest and the onset of winter.
 The Celts believed that the eve of November 1 was the time dead and evil spirits roamed the earth to cause tremendous problems including destroying crops and carrying lives out.
 The existence of these spirits allowed the Celtic priests to make predictions about the coming winter months and the future of the tribe’s people.
 This led in individuals wearing costumes in an effort to hide their true selves from the evil spirits.